-Serum BNP levels have been shown to parallel the clinical severity of HF as assessed by NYHA class in broad populations.
-Levels are higher in hospitalized patients and tend to decrease during aggressive therapy for decompensation (see Section 3.1.3.2 on BNP) (20).
+Serum BNP levels have been shown to parallel the clinical severity of HF as assessed by NYHA functional class in broad populations.
+Levels are higher in hospitalized patients and tend to decrease during aggressive therapy for decompensation (see Section 3.1.3.2, Laboratory Testing).
+Indeed, there is an increasing body of evidence demonstrating the power of the addition of BNP (or NT-proBNP) levels in the assessment of prognosis in a variety of cardiovascular disorders.
 However, it cannot be assumed that BNP levels can be used effectively as targets for adjustment of therapy in individual patients.
 Many patients taking optimal doses of medications continue to show markedly elevated levels of BNP, and some patients demonstrate BNP levels within the normal range despite advanced HF.
-The use of BNP measurements to guide the titration of drug doses has not been shown to improve outcomes more effectively than achievement of the target doses of drugs shown in clinical trials to prolong life (46).
-Ongoing trials will help to determine the role of serial BNP measurements in both diagnosis and management of HF.
+The use of BNP measurements to guide the titration of drug doses has not been shown conclusively to improve outcomes more effectively than achievement of the target doses of drugs shown in clinical trials to prolong life.64 Ongoing trials will help to determine the role of serial BNP (or other natriuretic peptides) measurements in both diagnosis and management of HF.

 Serial chest radiographs are not recommended in the management of chronic HF.
 Although the cardiothoracic ratio is commonly believed to reflect the cardiac dilatation that is characteristic of HF, enlargement of the cardiac silhouette primarily reflects changes in right ventricular volume rather than LV function, because the right ventricle forms most of the border of dilated hearts on radiographs.
-Similarly, changes in the radiographic assessment of pulmonary vascular congestion are too insensitive to detect any but the most extreme changes in fluid status (47).
+Similarly, changes in the radiographic assessment of pulmonary vascular congestion are too insensitive to detect any but the most extreme changes in fluid status.

 Repeat assessment of EF may be most useful when the patient has demonstrated a major change in clinical status.
 Both improvement and deterioration may have important implications for future care, although the recommended medical regimen should be continued in most cases.
 Improvement may reflect recovery from a previous condition, such as viral myocarditis or hypothyroidism, or may occur after titration of recommended therapies for chronic HF.
+Thus, it is appropriate to obtain a repeat EF after some period of optimal medical therapy, typically 4 to 6 months, to decide about the implantation of an implantable cardioverter-defibrillator (ICD).
 Deterioration may reflect gradual disease progression or a new event, such as recurrent MI.
 Routine assessment of EF at frequent, regular, or arbitrary intervals is not recommended.